eXTReMe Tracker

 #1.9 (dark yellow) plus its opposite, #19.0 to #19.9 (French blue to deep blue) together mix a dark neutral.

-To mix a dark neutral, use the darkest form of opaque yellow, #1.10.9, Mussini Burnt Umber and mix it 1:1 with its opposite color, Ultramarine Blue.
+To mix a dark neutral, use the darkest form of yellow, #1.10, Burnt Umber and mix it 1:1 with its opposite color, #19, Ultramarine Blue.

-Do that with each of the colors in this arc #1 to make a neutral dark or neutral gray.
+Do that with any of the 36RCW opposite colors to make a shadow dark, neutral dark or neutral gray.

 The RGB Aerial Palette for 10 Concentric Rings.